Tim Cook (historian)

-Background
+Early life and education

-Cook was born in Kingston, Ontario, and raised in Ottawa.
+Timothy Raleigh Brown Cook was born on November 10, 1971.
+His birthplace was Kingston, Ontario, and he was raised in Ottawa.
+His parents were Terry Cook, a noted archivist, and Sharon Anne Cook, a history professor and author.
 He studied history at Trent University in Peterborough, and later obtained a master's degree at the Royal Military College of Canada and a doctorate at the University of New South Wales.